Fennel's Priory Timeline

 Fennel's Priory was established in 1996 when Bernard Venables bestowed the name to Fennel.
 The name has featured on Fennel's letterheads ever since.

 The Priory has come of age.
-But let's celebrate its humble beginnings:
+Let's celebrate its humble beginnings:

-1974: Nigel Hudson is born in Worcestershire, England, into an angling and gardening family.
+1974: Nigel Hudson is born in Worcestershire, England.
 Is the son of a school master and a lay preacher.

 1979: Moves with his family to a smallholding in South Staffordshire.
 Lives a partially self-sufficient life.

 1980: Catches his first fish, a brown trout from a Welsh reservoir.
 Begins lifelong love of angling in wild places.